 Working During the Holidays

 Many of you who are employed by hospitals, home health agencies, hospices, and other organizations are likely working during the holidays, perhaps even on your favorite special day.
 You may miss special moments with family and friends, even while you do your best to spread cheer among your colleagues and your patients and their families.

 Having to show up for work at 7am on Christmas Day or New Years Day is no fun, and having to work 11a-7p in the ER on New Years Eve is no picnic.
 Those of us who don't work in milieus requiring us to work holidays may forget how our nurse colleagues are slogging away while we tuck into Christmas dinner and open presents with family.

 No matter how you slice it, the holidays can be difficult enough without the added stress of working odd hours and missing out on the fun and togetherness that others enjoy so readily.

 Nurse Self-Care and the Holidays

 Self-care is important at any time of year — and everyone defines that concept differently — but during the holiday season you need to be extra vigilant.
 Ask yourself some questions:

 - What can I do to make my holiday shifts easier?

-- How can I bring more cheer to my workplace, my colleagues, and our patients?
+- How can I bring more cheer to my workplace, my colleagues, and my patients?

 - Can my family be creative about the timing of special celebrations and meals so that I don't miss out on my favorite holiday activities?
 (I've heard of nurses having Thanksgiving or Christmas dinner the day before or the day after in order to accommodate work schedules.)

 - Are there nice things I can do for myself at this time of year?
-Can I enjoy more baths?
 Can I take myself out for a pastry and hot chocolate?
-Can I spend a few hours in my favorite bookstore just for fun?
+Can I spend a few hours in my favorite bookstore?

 - How can I reward myself after the holidays for a job well done?